Expanding Idling Regulation

 E. an out-of-tune vehicle pollutes more

-F. and no matter how clean internal combustion engine vehicles are, they still emit about 20 lbs. of CO2 per gallon of
+F. and no matter how clean internal combustion engine vehicles are, they still emit about 20 lbs. of CO2 per gallon of fuel consumed

 3. The onset of mobile devices has led to greatly increased idling while parked; this has become known as "Smartphone Idling"

 4. LDV IDLING AT SCHOOLS negatively impacts the health of students.
-To help address this issue, California ACR 160 -- Relative to vehicular air pollution -- encourages motorists to not idle their motor vehicles near places where children congregate; an LDV idling regulation on school property would make this non-binding resolution more effective
+To help address this issue, California ACR 160 -- Relative to vehicular air pollution -- encourages motorists to not idle their motor vehicles near places where children congregate; an LDV idling regulation on school property would make this non-binding resolution more effective.

-Further, the EPA states, "Idling vehicles contribute to air pollution and emit air toxins, which are pollutants known or suspected to cause cancer or other serious health effects.
+Further, the U.S. EPA states, "Idling vehicles contribute to air pollution and emit air toxins, which are pollutants known or suspected to cause cancer or other serious health effects.
 Monitoring at schools has shown elevated levels of benzene, formaldehyde, acetaldehyde and other air toxics during the afternoon hour coinciding with parents picking up their children.
 Children’s lungs are still developing, and when they are exposed to elevated levels of these pollutants, children have an increased risk of developing asthma, respiratory problems and other adverse health effects.
 Limiting a vehicle’s idling time can dramatically reduce these pollutants and children’s exposure to them."

 5. An all motor vehicle regulation would provide recourse for those affected by prolonged idling of LDVs in neighborhoods, schools, etc.